 It was at Cobham in Surrey that the Diggers movement was founded.
 Winstanley believed that the land was a “common treasury for all”.
-He began to recruit like minded people and began to work the land on St George's Hill in the summer of 1649.
+He began to recruit like-minded people and began to work the ground on St George's Hill in the summer of 1649.

-Where does Gurney’s book fit in today’s historiography of the English revolution?
-Until quite recently very little has been written on the Digger movement.
-This has been largely down to the fact that over the last few decades historiography on the English revolution has been dominated by a large group of revisionist historians who have sought to move away from any left or Marxist understanding of the English revolution.
+Where does Gurney’s book fit in today’s historiography of the English Revolution?
+Until quite recently little has been written on the Digger movement.
+This has been largely down to the fact that over the last few decades historiography on the English revolution has been dominated by a large group of revisionist historians who have sought to move away from any left or Marxist understanding of the English revolution.l

 Gurney’s work on the Digger’s represents an opposition to this revisionism.
-I am not saying that it represents a new form of historiography but it does mean that an opposition to present day revisionism is beginning to gain a hearing.
-It is also no accident that interest in Winstanley coincides with one of the biggest crisis to capitalist system we have witnessed since the 1920s and 30s has occurred over the last decade.
+I am not saying that it accounts for a new form of historiography, but it does mean that opposition to present-day revisionism is beginning to gain a hearing.
+It is also no accident that interest in Winstanley coincides with one of the biggest crisis to capitalist system we have witnessed since the 1920s and 30s have occurred over the last decade.

-It has been posed that Winstanley was proto communist and early Marxist but as Geoff Kennedy commented in his Digger Radicalism and Agrarian Capitalism Winstanley should also be placed in the context of his times.
-Winstanley’s thought and writings were heavily religious and as the former Marxist writer Cliff Slaughter said “for the understanding of some of the great problems of human history, the study of religion is a necessity.
+It has been posted that Winstanley was proto-communist and early Marxist but as Geoff Kennedy commented in his Digger Radicalism and Agrarian Capitalism Winstanley should also be placed in the context of his times.
+Winstanley’s thought and writings were profoundly religious, and as the former Marxist writer, Cliff Slaughter said “for the understanding of some of the great problems of human history, the study of religion is a necessity.
 What is the relationship between the social divisions among men and their beliefs about the nature of things?
-How do ruling classes ensure long periods of acceptance of their rule by those they oppress?
-Why were the ‘Utopians’ wrong in thinking that it was sufficient only to work out a reasonable arrangement of social relations in order to proceed to its construction?
+How do ruling classes ensure extended periods of acceptance of their rule by those they oppress?
+Why was the ‘Utopians’ wrong in thinking that it was sufficient only to work out a reasonable arrangement of social relations to proceed to its construction?
 It was out of the examination of questions like this in the German school of criticism of religion that Marx emerged to present for the first time a scientific view of society.
 ‘The criticism of religion is the beginning of all criticism.”

-Gerrard Winstanley is an important book and should be read by academics and the general public alike and for all those in favour of a “common treasury for all”.
+Gerrard Winstanley is an important book and should be read by academics and the general public alike and for all those in favor of a “common treasury for all”.